Contact 94: Station Staff

 At launch, the station staff were led by Peter MacFarlane who had previously worked for the Portsmouth and Southampton Independent Local Radio station; Ocean Sound.

 By the time the station closed in 1991, the sales director was Chris Kirby.
-Other station staff included Malcolm Corrigan and Colin Cawthaw.
+Other station staff included Malcolm Corrigan, Colin Cawthaw and Jon Myers who was one of the station controllers.

 Ownership

-Contact 94 was owner by an Anglo-French consortium, whose original members included the Jersey-based businessman, travel agent, tour operator and hotelier Stephen Clipp and the French restaurateur Alain Tardiff.
+Contact 94 was owned by an Anglo-French consortium, whose original members included the Jersey-based businessman, travel agent, tour operator and hotelier Stephen Clipp and the French restaurateur Alain Tardiff.
 Clipp withdrew from the consortium during 1990.

 Closure

 In November 1991 the Radio Authority advertised an Independent Local Radio license for Jersey, with a proposed frequency of 101.3 MHz.
 Those running the station at the time decided to enter the bidding process for the license and as a result, the decision was made to close Contact 94.
 Contact 94 ceased broadcasting on 29 November 1991.

 Contact 94 after closure

 After closure the equipment was removed from the La Campagnette studios, although apart from this they remained intact even some seventeen years later.